-A content inventory and audit will give you a clear overview of where your previous inbound strategies have positively and negatively impacted your ROI.
-With a full understanding, you can implement new strategies to improve your SEO performance, content performance, and the overall customer experience.
+A content inventory and audit will give you a clear overview of where your previous inbound strategies have positively and negatively impact your ROI.
+With a full understanding, you can implement new strategies to improve your SEO performance, content performance, and overall customer experience.

 You can also conduct a campaign audit.
 This involves a deeper look into how your previous campaigns have performed to evaluate the results of the content and messaging used.
 A campaign edit will help you determine what strategy and objectives should be reused – and what should be kicked to the curb.

 Any successful B2B inbound marketing tactics begins with a thorough understanding of the audience.
 To draw potential customers to your website, begin a relationship, and eventually make them a customer, you must start with an understanding of their needs, challenges, and inbound marketing goals.